 Benify started in 2004 with three friends in Sweden: Åke Lundén, Markus Kullendorff and Andreas Nyberg.
-Today, Benify is an independent, flexible, and agile global HR technology company, offering the market’s leading global benefits and total rewards platform with 1,500+ clients and over 2 million users around the world.
+Today, Benify is an independent, flexible, and agile global HR technology company, offering the market’s leading global benefits and total rewards platform with more than 1,500 clients and 2 million users around the world.

 When it comes to finding the right benefits technology provider to help you manage your benefits and create self-service for your employees, naturally you are looking for a solution that will stand the test of time.
-After all, replacing your software or hardware every few years far from ideal.
+After all, replacing your software or hardware every few years is far from ideal.

-With Benify’s SaaS (software as a solution) platform, there is no risk of expiring products nor is there the need to upgrade to a whole new platform after a few years.
+With Benify’s SaaS (software as a service) platform, there is no risk of expiring products nor is there the need to upgrade to a whole new platform after a few years.
 All software updates are done automatically without the need to replace equipment when the provider decides to update their product.

 Here we speak with Andreas Nyberg, Chief Engineer & Co-Founder of Benify, about the technical aspects of Benify’s platform and what makes the benefits platform so unique.

 What were some of the core challenges you encountered when developing the Benify platform, and how did you overcome them?

 A key challenge was the single codebase.
 Creating a single codebase for all clients, all countries, and all suppliers and finding a model where we could create individual tax models for each country in a standardized way was a challenge.

 Another challenge was that, in 2004, the word SaaS didn't exist!
 Most big companies wanted to have on-premise installations but our business model doesn't allow us to do that.
 I needed to reassure and convince all the companies that there were no security issues having a single installation or having all client and supplier information in the cloud.

 In your opinion, what are the key functionalities you think that make Benify stand out from other HR tech platforms?

 In addition to our single codebase, we have really good control of our system.
 We are continuously making updates instead of saying, “do not touch the system, it works!”.